dansmyers/AI/4-Minimax/Notes/2-The_Minimax_Algorithm.md

 Consider chess.
 It's almost always infeasible to play out a full game tree for chess, so most minimax searches will end on some intermediate board state.
 The `score` function then becomes an assessment of how good that board state is for the current player.
 For example, if it's white's turn, then outcomes that place white in a strong position should be favored, because those are more likely to lead to wins than states that give black the dominant board position.

 The *evaluation function* takes a state and returns an approximation of its minimax score.
-This function allows us to evaluate the quality of incomplete states: a state with a high evaluation is closer to a winning state for the maximzing player, and likewise for low evaluations and the minimizing player.
+This function allows us to evaluate the quality of incomplete states: a state with a high evaluation is closer to a winning state for the maximizing player, and likewise for low evaluations and the minimizing player.

 ## Example: material scoring in chess